gemc/docs/webPage/source/documentation/runningJLab.rst

 GEMC on a personal computer
 ---------------------------

-gemc can be installed on apple computers using the dmg found in :ref:`downloads`.
+gemc can be installed on apple computers using the dmg found in :ref:`gemc downloads <downloads>`.

 For linux OSes a installation from source is required.
 Here are the `installation instructions <https://www.jlab.org/12gev_phys/packages/sources/ceInstall/1.2_install.html>`_.